 A SPECIAL GIFT — Trevon S. receives a bracelet from one of the Thailand elders during a special ceremony.
 During his junior year in high school, Trevon spent three months in the Southeast Asian country while a student at Thrival Academy, a, IPS study-abroad school housed on the campus of Arsenal Technical High School.
 Below, Trevon spends time with his host family in Thailand.
 He also had an opportunity to feed an elephant...

-Do you have a current 8th or 9th Grader in the Indianapolis area?
+Do you have an incoming 9th or 10th Grader in the Indianapolis area?
 Are you looking for the best high school to prepare them for their future?
 Well look no further!
 Thrival Indy has open seats for the 2021-2022 school year, and there's one waiting just for them!